-0001 General Education, Pre-K. A group of activities and/or services that provides educational experiences for children during the year or years preceding kindergarten that is part of a sequential program of an elementary school and is under the direction of a qualified teacher.
-The term "general" refers to basic skill areas that emphasize beginning literacy and numeracy.
+General Education, Pre-K. A group of activities and/or services that provides educational experiences for children during the year or years preceding transitional kindergarten (TK) or kindergarten that is part of a sequential program of an elementary school and is under the direction of a qualified teacher.
+The term general refers to basic skill areas that emphasize beginning literacy and numeracy.
 General Education, Pre-K, does not include special education.